RaminMammadzada/js-weather-app/README.md

 ![screenshot](./docs/images/screenshot.gif)

 This is a javascript Weather app project.
-It fetchs live weather updates and results from Weather API.
-The project also also makes use of Unsplash API to change the background image based on the weather condition.
+It fetchs live weather data from Weather API.
+The project also makes use of Unsplash API to change the background image based on the weather condition.
 The page is dynamically rendered by using JavaScript DOM manipulation.
-JavaScript is used to generate the entire contents of the website.
-CSS is used to stylize.
+JavaScript is used to generate the entire contents of the page.
+Most of the page is stylized by pure CSS, though in some areas Bootstrap is used.

 The [requirements in Odin page](https://www.theodinproject.com/courses/javascript/lessons/weather-app) is followed.